 It is recommended that LEVONEST™ Tablets be taken at the same time each day, preferably after the evening meal or at bedtime.
 During the first cycle of medication, the patient should be instructed to take one LEVONEST™ Tablet daily in the order of 6 yellow, 5 green, 10 light brown tablets, and then 7 white inert tablets for twenty-eight (28) consecutive days, beginning on day one (1) of her menstrual cycle.
 (The first day of menstruation is day one.)
-Withdrawal bleeding usually occurs within 3 days following the last light brown tablet and may not have finished before the next pack is started.
-(If LEVONEST™ Tablets are first taken later than the first day of the first menstrual cycle of medication or postpartum, contraceptive reliance should not be placed on LEVONEST™ Tablets until after the first 7 consecutive days of administration and a nonhormonal back-up method of birth control should be used during those 7 days.
+Withdrawal bleeding usually occurs within 3 days following the last light brown tablet.
+(If LEVONEST™ Tablets are first taken later than the first day of the first menstrual cycle of medication or postpartum, contraceptive reliance should not be placed on LEVONEST™ Tablets until after the first 7 consecutive days of administration.
 The possibility of ovulation and conception prior to initiation of medication should be considered.)

 When switching from another oral contraceptive, LEVONEST™ Tablets should be started on the first day of bleeding following the last active tablet taken of the previous oral contraceptive.

 The patient begins her next and all subsequent 28-day courses of LEVONEST™ Tablets on the same day of the week that she began her first course, following the same schedule.
 She begins taking her yellow tablets on the next day after ingestion of the last white tablet, regardless of whether or not a menstrual period has occurred or is still in progress.
 Any time a subsequent cycle of LEVONEST™ Tablets is started later than the next day, the patient should be protected by another means of contraception until she has taken a tablet daily for seven consecutive days.